whappycoffee/slayBalatro/README.md

 # Balatro Game Advisor

+This project is for educational purpose and personal entertainment only, free for all to anyone that loves video game to use.

 A Python application that provides real-time advice for the Balatro card game by analyzing the game state and providing strategic recommendations.

 ## Features